Mauna Kea Observatories: Location

-Accommodations for research astronomers are located at the Onizuka Center for International Astronomy (often called Hale Pōhaku), 7 miles by unpaved steep road from the summit at 9300 ft above sea level.
+Accommodations for research astronomers are located at the Onizuka Center for International Astronomy (often called Hale Pōhaku), 7 miles by unpaved, steep road from the summit at 9300 ft above sea level.

 An adjacent visitor information station is located at 9200 ft.
 The summit of Mauna Kea is so high that tourists are advised to stop at the visitor station for at least 30 minutes to acclimate to atmospheric conditions before continuing to the summit, and scientists often stay at Hale Pōhaku for eight hours or more before spending a full night at observatories on the summit, with some telescopes requiring observers to spend one full night at Hale Pōhaku before working at the summit.

 Telescopes

 Telescopes found at the summit of Mauna Kea are funded by government agencies of various nations.
 The University of Hawaiʻi directly administers two telescopes.
-In total, there are twelve facilities housing thirteen telescopes at or around the summit of Mauna Kea.
+In total, twelve facilities are housing thirteen telescopes at or around the summit of Mauna Kea.